sadiiqaliiyu/ETCH-A-SKETCH/README.md

-EtchASketch
+#EtchASketch
-Basic EtchASketch project for The Odin Project.
+This is a Basic EtchASketch project for The Odin Project.

-Instructions
+My design is inspired by the real Etch A Sketch, a mechanical drawing toy invented by André Cassagnes.

+##Instructions
 Black Pen - Colors in squares black as you move over them.

-Rainbow! - After every square you go over the color used will change.
+Color! - Paints a random color on the canvas.

 Gradual Shading- Will gradually make squares darker each time you go over them.

-Clear Grid - Will reset the current drawing area while keeping your current style.
+Clear Grid - Will reset the current drawing area.

-Change Size - Will resize the ammount of pixels in drawing area.
+Reset - Will resize the ammount of pixels in drawing area.

-Info
+#Info
 made by Aliyu Sadiq using HTML, CSS and JavaScript.

-project page is :
+##Challenges:
+This took a lot of time given it had to be done using plain javascript.
+However, I was able to understand the way DOM works through this project and learn some few tricks of implementing javascript also.